Strain Gauges vs. Piezoelectric Sensors

-Various industries have a need for weighing or measuring forces as part of performing their principal tasks.
+Many industries require weighing or measuring forces to perform their principal tasks.
 Strain gauges and piezoelectric sensors are two common transducer technologies that serve these industries.

 Both transducers are widely used for almost the same applications.
 However, differences exist between these sensors.
 For one, performance factors differ such as resolution, accuracy, and susceptibility to environmental errors.
 Secondly, utilization factors such as ease of measurement, signal transmission, equipment interfaces, and physical characteristics distinguish them.

 This article compares and contrasts these two types of sensors.
-Its goals are to provide information to system designers in selecting components for various applications, and also to provide general information on how these systems relate to instrumentation and control systems.
+It provides information to help system designers select components for a given application.
+Moreover, it aims to provide general information on how instrumentation and control systems use these devices.

 Principle of Operation

-A strain gauge sensor works by transforming an applied force to an electrical signal through elastic deformation of the strain gauge (see The Versatile Strain Gauge Load Cell for more information).
+A strain gauge sensor transforms an applied force to an electrical signal through elastic deformation of the strain gauge.
+(See The Versatile Strain Gauge Load Cell for more information.)
 These forces can be static or dynamic in nature.
 Examples include weight, acceleration, and pressure.
 Internal to the gauge, this deformation in turn changes the dimensions of the strain gauge material.
-The result is a change in the material’s electrical resistance proportional to the magnitude of the applied force.
+When the force is parallel to the gauge’s thin wiring and tensile, the wire lengthens and narrows (much like pulling a rubber band).
+This increases the resistance in the gauge.
+Likewise, a parallel compressive force widens and shortens the wire, decreasing resistance.
+The change in the material’s electrical resistance with either direction of force is proportional to the magnitude of the applied force.

-The mathematical formula that relates the changes in dimension to change in resistance is shown below:
+The mathematical formula that relates the changes in dimension to change in resistance is:

-The mathematical formula for a quarter-bridge configuration, shown in Figure 1, is expressed below.
+The expression below Figure 1 shows the mathematical formula for a quarter-bridge configuration.
 Here dR is the change in resistance of the strain gauge:

-A piezoelectric sensor makes use of a piezoelectric material that transforms the quantity to be sensed into an electric charge.
+A piezoelectric sensor makes use of a piezoelectric material.
+The available types of piezoelectric materials vary, but all transforms pressure into an electric charge.
 The magnitude of the applied load is proportional to, and therefore determined by, the quantity of this electric charge.

-The mathematical formula for the amount of charge produced is expressed below:
+The mathematical formula for the amount of charge produced is:

 where is the electrical charge generated by force, (in Newtons) applied across the faces of a piezoelectric device with a mechanical compliance of spring rate , in dimensions of and a more complex material constant, , of dimensions .